dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

 following differences:

-At line (2), we first make sure that the eventRV has been set. eventRV should have been set when the user clicks on the either of the edit links on the list or view pages.
+At line (2), we first make sure that the eventRV has been set.
+We're we're expecting the user to to have navigated here by clicking on the edit link on either the list or view page.
+Both of those links have an associated `() => eventRV(event)` function sets eventRV for this request.
 Here, we're trapping case that the user has typed in the edit page url directly.

 The edit snippet has the same 'SHtml.hidden' mechanism, however in this case it performs an essential function.
 The event instance has an 'id' member variable corresponding to the primary key of the record in the database (Event inherits this field from IdPK).
 The id field is assigned a value when save is first called on the instance.
 When we edit and then save an existing event instance, Mapper uses the id field to know to update an existing record in the database rather than create a new one.

-Crucially, we don't render this field as a form field.
+Crucially, we don't render this id field as a form field.
 So, when the form is submitted, if we didn't have the SHtml.hidden field, the event instance on which the other field closures are operating will have been newly created for the POST operation, so will not have had the id set.
-Thus when the save operations gets called on the event instance, this will result in a new (i.e. additional) record being written to the database for this event instance.
+Thus if the save were to be called on this event instance, a duplicate record will be written to the database for this event instance.

 ## View